arejula27/arejula27.github.io/content/blog/goth-package.md

 This function receives a `echo.HandlerFunc` and returns the same so it can be used as middleware in [[Echo]].
 It will retrieve the user from the session.
 If everything works fine the user is logged and the middleware would continue to the handler.
 In case soemthing wrong happens the application would return an error `401 Unauthorized` .

 At the end of the function the data retrieve from the session will b stored in the request context so it can be used in the handler.

+## Conclusion
+This package is a great way to authenticate users in web applications.
+It provides a simple API for authentication in many providers, including Google, GitHub, and Facebook.
+It is easy to use and configure, and it works well with the Echo framework.
+You can find the complete code in this [repository](https://github.com/arejula27/go-lab/tree/main/auth).